 - Our course teaches language skills and cultural understanding relevant to current daily interactions.
 This gives delegates the means to interact confidently with native isiXhosa speakers.

 - With us, learning is supported between lessons and well beyond the course.
-For example, all delegates are given weekly take-home flash cards and pin-me-up cards for reviewing key phrases; the course audio CD can be played in the car at any time; delegates are encouraged to give a letter from us to a isiXhosa-speaking ‘Practise Partner’ with whom they can build a relationship during the course.
+For example, all delegates are given weekly take-home flash cards and pin-me-up cards for reviewing key phrases; the course audio CD/mp3 files can be played in the car at any time; delegates are encouraged to give a letter from us to a isiXhosa-speaking ‘Practise Partner’ with whom they can build a relationship during the course.
 This allows for continued use of isiXhosa once the course has ended.
-We also post regularly on our Facebook page, expanding further what has been learnt on our courses.

 - Our course allows the usual status dynamics between staff to dissolve.
 This, as well as our team building activities, significantly improves staff relationships.